Due to essential maintenance the online account may not be available between 18:00 hours and midnight.

 (2) If no objections are raised, a public notice giving details of the application (does not include name and address) will be posted on street furniture adjacent to the site applied for.
 This notice will be in place for a minimum of 21 days in order to allow local traders or public to object or comment upon the application.

 (3) Following the posting of the site, a report, which will include any comments or objections, will be prepared and presented for consideration and comment at the next available relevant Ward Sub-Committee meeting.

-(4) Once an application has been to the Ward Sub-Committee, a resolution will be sent to the Head of Operations, Markets and the decision to grant or deny a Street Trading Consent will be made.
+(4) Once an application has been to the Ward Sub-Committee/District Committee, a resolution will be sent to the Head of Service (Markets) and the decision to grant or deny a Street Trading Consent will be made.

 (5) In respect of Point 1, should an application be rejected, the applicant will be advised as to the reasons for the rejections and which of the consultative bodies raised the objection, should they wish further clarification.